NoroffFEU/development-platforms/case-study-azure-devops.md

 ### Collaboration

-There multiple ways to arrange good collaboration when using Azure DevOps, I will give you a quick overview of the different options you will have when working with Azure DevOps.
+There are multiple ways to arrange good collaboration when using Azure DevOps, I will give you a quick overview of the different options you will have when working with Azure DevOps.

 #### Agile project management

-With the Agile project management that Azure DevOps offer, collaboration between you team members.
-You can create branches for each team members to contribute there work to the project.
+With the Agile project management that Azure DevOps offer, collaboration between your team members.
+You can create branches for each team member to contribute their work to the project.
-And with the board managements that that they offer you and your team can keep good track of the work that is being done.
+And with the board management that they offer you and your team can keep good track of the work that is being done.

 *Reference [[9](#references)]*

 #### Teams collaboration

-Azure DevOps also offer integrations with Microsoft Teams, but to be able to use this feature you should to have a office365 account, they are offering a free trail of the Office365 for you to be able to test out the integrating between teams and Azure DevOps.
+Azure DevOps also offer integrations with Microsoft Teams, but to be able to use this feature you should have an Office365 account, they are offering a free trial of the Office365 for you to be able to test out the integration between teams and Azure DevOps.
 You can read more about this and see how you make the integration if you have a look at the reference link.

 By using Azure DevOps and Microsoft team you and your team will have a really good way of collaborating and making sure that your project goes according to plan.
 You can show and adjust your team board in the teams app.